luni64/TeensyStep/README.md

 &emsp;&emsp;&emsp; *r* = (16 * 200 stp/rev * 1'200 rev/min) / (60 s/min) = **64'000 steps/s**

-There are a few Arduino stepper libraries available, e.g. the well known [AccelStepper](http://www.airspayce.com/mikem/arduino/AccelStepper/),&ensp; the standard [Arduino Stepper Library](https://www.arduino.cc/en/Reference/Stepper) or [Laurentiu Badeas Stepper Driver](https://github.com/laurb9/StepperDriver) to name a few.
+There are a some Arduino stepper libraries available, e.g. the well known [AccelStepper](http://www.airspayce.com/mikem/arduino/AccelStepper/),&ensp; the standard [Arduino Stepper Library](https://www.arduino.cc/en/Reference/Stepper) or [Laurentiu Badeas Stepper Driver](https://github.com/laurb9/StepperDriver) to name a few.
 However, I found none which is able to handle synchronous and asynchronous accelerated moves of more than one motor at the high pulse rates required for micro stepping drivers.

 ## Purpose of the Library
 **TeensyDelay** is a highly efficient Arduino library compatible with Teensy 3.0, 3.1, 3.2, 3.5 and 3.6.
 The library is able to handle synchronous and asynchronous movement of steppers with pulse rates of up to 300'000 steps per second.
-The following table shows a brief summary of the library spec:
+The following table shows a brief summary of the **TeensyDelay** spec:

 | Description                                | Specification             |
 |:-------------------------------------------|--------------------------:|